The Bankrate promise

 - Low credit score

-- Lapse in coverage
+- Lapses in coverage

 How to lower your rate if you are a high-risk driver